timheuer/callisto/readme.md

 * [Silverlight Toolkit](http://silverlight.codeplex.com) - for providing the base of many ported concepts/code.
 Licensed under Ms-PL
 * [RestSharp](http://restsharp.org) - the OAuth helper file is a fork from the RestSharp project which uses this internally for some authenticators.
 Licensed under Apache 2.0
-* [Jeff Wilcox](http://www.jeff.wilcox.name) - Jeff's projects have provided a lot of inspiration in what shapes some of the curent "TODO" items (i.e., theme manager) and is a great source for Metro style app development for Windows Phone